Reviews You Can Rely On

 Best Rain Pants Review

-Our rainy day experts have been testing pants for the last 8 years with over 25 different models exposed to rain and sleet.
-This review covers 9 top pairs, which we've put head to head in a series of tests.
-We take the time to test each product in the field while hiking, biking, and exploring through all sorts of rain.
-Light, heavy, big drops, small drops — our expert testers rate ventilation, comfort, value, and several other key metrics.
-After exploring all the rainy places from Patagonia to the USA and stops in between, we offer our award winners and recommendations, unbiased and designed to help you in your quest for the best rain pant.
+Our rainy day experts have been testing rain pants since 2016, with over 25 different models exposed to rain and sleet.
+This review covers 12 top pairs, which we've put head-to-head in a series of tests.
+From Patagonia to the wettest corners of the USA, we tested each product in the field while hiking, biking, and exploring through all sorts of rain.

-Check out our picks for rain jackets and the best umbrellas, too.
+Check out our picks for rain jackets and our umbrella review for more ways to stay dry.

 Related: Best Rain Pants for Women